SAP/spartacus-docs/_pages/telco/b2b-order-approval.md

 ## Business Need

-Orders that require approval move to the pending approval state.
-To move to next state, it needs to be approved or rejected by the manager.
-This feature allows the company manager to view the order details and then approve or reject the order.
+Business organizations can use purchase approval workflows to set clear checks and balances for spend requests related to new equipment, new services, new hires, new budgets, and every other type of expense.
+Well-designed approval workflows protect your organization from over-spending or making unnecessary purchases.

 ## Business Use Case

 **Organization Structure**

 Following diagram represents an organization structure that is grouped into different units and business units.
-The **Total Protect** is the main unit of the organization and is further structured into three different child units such as Coordination Center, Operation Center, and HR.
+Total Protect is the name of the B2B company and is also the main unit of the organization.
+The company is further divided into three child business units including the Coordination Center, Operation Center, and Human Resources.

-Each unit has separate users, who are employees of this organization, assigned to it.
-These users have different roles such as administrators or approvers or customers.
-In some cases, the user will have multiple roles such as an administrator and / or an approver.
-Such users are visible in the dashboard of the organization management that is accessible by the administrator who in turn can assign users to different units or can assign different roles to different users.
+Each business unit has users or employees assigned.
+These users have different roles such as administrators, approvers, or customers.
+In some cases, the user will have multiple roles such as an administrator and an approver.
+The users are visible in the organization management dashboard that is accessible by the administrator.
+Administrators have the authorization assign users to different business units or can assign different roles to different users.

-For this feature purpose, let us consider the approver role.
-At the parent unit level, Ross Carter is assigned as the B2B approver.
-In such a scenario, the approver, while accessing the approval dashboard, is able to see all orders within the company.
+For the Total Protect organization, Ross Carter is assigned the B2B approver role.
+Through the approval dashboard, Ross Carter can see all orders within the company.
 This is because the approver is assigned to the main unit, which displays all orders within the company irrespective of the units each order belongs to.
-The approver can either approve or reject the listed orders for the company.
+Ross Carter can either approve or reject the listed orders for the company.

-In case of Operation Center business unit, one of the child units, Mark Mann is assigned as the B2B approver.
-Mark would be able to view and either approve or reject the orders placed by users, in this case it is users with customer role, within this business unit.
+For the Operation Center business unit, Mark Mann is assigned as the B2B approver.
+Through the approval dashboard, Mark Mann can only view and either approve or reject the orders placed by users within Operation Center business unit.

    <p align="center"><img src="{{ site.baseurl }}/assets/images/telco/organization-structure2.png"></p>